Kinetic simulations of the cosmic ray pressure anisotropy instability: cosmic ray scattering rate in the saturated state: Simulation results

 \section{Simulation results}

 In this section, we illustrate the instability growth and the establishment of steady CR anisotropy in our simulations.
 The linear growth of CRPAI has been demonstrated in \citet{2023MNRAS.523.3328S}.
-Here, our primary focus lies on the subsequent evolution leading towards saturation.
+Here, our primary focus lies in the subsequent evolution leading toward saturation.
 The final outcome is the effective scattering rate $\nu_{\text{eff}}$ at the saturated state.
 To compute $\nu_{\text{eff}}$, we assess the CR scattering rate by definition and subsequently average it over the CR pitch angle and energy (momentum magnitude).
-Given Equation~\ref{equ::nu_eff_environ} is highly approximate, we want to test its scaling on environmental parameters and calibrate the coefficients, by comparing different runs at the end of this section.
+Given that Equation~\ref{equ::nu_eff_environ} is highly approximate, we would like to reproduce its scaling on environmental parameters and calibrate the coefficients, by comparing different runs at the end of this section.